Optimizing Doppler laser cooling protocols for quantum sensing with 3D ion crystals in a Penning trap: Cooling across the 2D-3D transition

 where $\eta=x$ or $z$, respectively, and $\langle\rangle$ represents the time average over the last millisecond of cooling.
 Note that while we compute the perpendicular confinement by looking at motion along the $\hat{\boldsymbol{x}}$ direction, one could also choose the $\hat{\boldsymbol{y}}$ direction, or even both perpendicular directions.

 In Fig.~\ref{fig6}, we plot histograms of the rms displacement of the ions in the $\omega_r/2\pi \in\{220,400,700\}$ kHz crystals with $\delta\in\{0.0104,0.104\}$.
-For the small $\delta$ case, the perpendicular displacements of the ions are relatively large, especially for larger values of $\omega_r$, suggesting that the rotating wall potential is not strong enough to counteract the laser torque and enforce the global rotation frequency of the crystal.
+For the small $\delta$ case, the perpendicular displacements of the ions are relatively large, especially for larger values of $\omega_r$, suggesting that the rotating wall potential is not strong enough to enforce the global rotation frequency of the crystal.
 The perpendicular displacements are much smaller in the large $\delta$ case, meaning that the ions remain nearly fixed in the rotating frame and the crystal rotates globally at a frequency very close to $\omega_r$.
 The improvement in ion confinement is most dramatic for the crystals with larger $\omega_r$.
 This behavior is expected; the crystals with larger $\omega_r$ have smaller extents in the perpendicular direction, so the torque exerted by the rotating wall is smaller.
 Therefore, a larger value of $\delta$ is required to enforce global rotation at $\omega_r$ in such crystals.
 The axial displacement of ions is also smaller when using a large $\delta$, but this effect is less dramatic because the laser torque causes perpendicular motion.
-Interestingly, while ion confinement in the $\omega_r=2\pi\times700$ kHz crystal improves significantly when $\delta$ is increased, the potential energy cooling does not change appreciably (see Fig.~\ref{fig5}).